-Timely payments are the most important factor in credit score, accounting for a full 35% of your credit score.
+Timely payments are the most important factor of your credit score, accounting for a full 35% of your score.
 While mortgage payments, car loans, and credit cards are all reported in this section, a huge missing component is rent.

 Unfortunately, the three major credit bureaus do not have a section for rent payments and only 1% of consumers actually have this information reflected on their credit reports.

 Recently, though, new services have begun to report rental payments to one or more credit bureaus.
 But, does this payment information actually help you build your credit?

 In some cases, the answer is yes.
 Learn everything you need to know about building your credit with rent so you can take action quickly and effectively.

 Landlords and property management firms do not report rental payments to the credit bureaus, so there’s no way for an ongoing payment history to positively affect your credit history.

 Several new online services, however, offer to report rent payments to get them listed on your credit reports.

 Experian RentBureau collects rental payments for your credit report, while TransUnion lists the information directly onto your credit report.
 The catch, though, is that just because the information is there doesn’t mean it’s included in your credit score calculation.